 - Memory problems

 There are several potential effects from the abuse of buprenorphine that include a person’s self-esteem and ability to function in daily life.
-Due to the neurological effects, the drug can make it difficult to sleep and cause nausea.
+The neurological effects can make it difficult to sleep and cause nausea.
 Due to it blocking how someone feels, it has a range of psychological effects that include an inability to express one’s self and process emotions adequately.
 This will lead to problems in relationships.

 Buprenorphine Addiction Treatment